 Grade 11 students begin an in-depth study of Guest Services Management that includes accommodations, food and beverage, transportation, and local area attractions.
 Students develop basic guest service skills through role-playing, meeting and greeting guests, telephone operations and handling guest complaints.
 Business communication skills are an important aspect of this field; therefore, business writing and good oral communication practices are examined.
 Students complete an in-depth study of front office operations and explore the guest cycle, starting with reservations and ending with checkout.
 Students continue to develop guest service skills through site tours and job shadowing.
-Technology-related mathematics. reading, writing, vocabulary and science are integrated throughout the curriculum.
+Technology-related mathematics, reading, writing, vocabulary and science are integrated throughout the curriculum.
 Students receive certification in Hospitality and Tourism Management Professional (CHTMP) through the American Hotel and Lodging Association, Year 1, the first of a two-part certification that requires a 100-hour on-site workplace component.
-Additional earned certifications include DECA - Certified Guest Services Professional Certification; FDRP Dining Certification or Certified Restaurant Server through the American Hotel & Lodging Educational Institute (AHLEI); Knowledge Matters - Virtual Business - Restaurant Management and Personal Finance and the Money Smart Program through the FDIC.
+Additional credentials earned include Certified Restaurant Server through the American Hotel and Lodging Educational Institute (AHLEI); Knowledge Matters - Virtual Business - Restaurant Management and Personal Finance and the Money Smart Program through the FDIC.
 Students prepare extensively for job interviews by creating a resume and cover letter, participating in mock interviews with industry professionals and attending live job interviews.